 The act requires all communications and information disclosed to the ombudsman by a complainant to be kept confidential unless the complainant gives the ombudsman permission to disclose the information.
 Disclosed information and records are not discoverable if the information and records are received during and within the scope of the ombudsman's duties and responsibilities.
 The act requires the ombudsman to disclose a complaint that alleges judicial misconduct and to keep the identity of the complainant confidential unless the complainant gives permission to disclose the complainant's identity.

 The records related to complaints received by the office are not subject to the "Colorado Open Records Act".

-The bill authorizes the office to promulgate rules necessary to implement the requirements of the bill and to ensure confidentiality of disclosures made to the office by complainants.
+The act authorizes the office to promulgate rules necessary to implement the requirements of the act and to ensure confidentiality of disclosures made to the office by complainants.

 The act appropriates $100,543 from the general fund to the judicial department to purchase legal services from the department of law.